f3rnando/iD-socket/README.md

 Or you can also override the default 80 port with env var called PORT:

 	$ DEBUG="*" PORT="3000" node app.js

-### Works in Heroku or Scalingo?
-Yes.
-Right away.
-In the demo app, there is an iD editor fork called riD which main branch is realtime-changes, running in Github Pages (http://f3rnando.github.io) and the socket backend (iD-socket, this repo) is deployed in Scalingo (http://id-socket.scalingo.io:80)
-You can do the same and have your own really quick.
-Try it!

 ## Usage
 Once you know the host of your iD-socket, you can change it in the riD index.html file, at the bottom script tag: